 Then, the proposal-aligned class prototype $\bar{f}^c$ at each spatial location $i\in \mathbb{R}^{H'\times W'}$, can be calculated by aggregating the embeddings of all positions in class prototype $\hat{f}^c$ using the normalized similarity,

-\textbf{(b) Foreground Attention Module.} As the proposals may contain undesired background regions, a foreground attention mask $M\in\mathbb{R}^{H'\times W'}$ is generated to highlight the main object regions.
-Formally, for each spatial location $i$ in $f_p$, we summarize the similarity of each spatial location in $\hat{f}^c$ to $f_p(i)$ using the affinity matrix $A$.
-Then softmax normalization is performed over all spatial locations in $f_p$,
+\textbf{(b) Foreground Attention Module.} As the proposals may contain undesired background regions, a foreground attention mask $M\in\mathbb{R}^{H'\times W'}$ is generated to highlight the corresponding object regions.
+Formally, for each spatial location $i$ in $f_p$, we summarize the similarity of $f_p(i)$ to each spatial location in $\hat{f}^c$ using the affinity matrix $A$.
+Then sigmoid function ($\sigma$) is applied to get the normalized probability,

-where higher values in $M$ indicate that the corresponding locations in $f_p$ are more similar to that of the aligned prototype $\bar{f}^c$, and are most likely to be the same semantic parts.
+where higher values in $M$ indicate that the corresponding locations in $f_p$ are more similar to that of the aligned prototype $\bar{f}^c$, and are more likely to be the same semantic parts.
 On the other hand, the background regions in the proposals can hardly find corresponding locations in the class prototypes with high similarity, leading to lower values in $M$.
 Therefore we multiply the attention mask $M$ with both $f_p$ and $\bar{f}^c$ to focus on the corresponding foreground regions,

 In addition, we further multiply the features $\grave{f}^c$ and $\grave{f}_p$ with learnable parameters $\gamma_1$ and $\gamma_2$ (both initialized as $0$) and add back the input features for stable training,